Sweden Travel Tips

 - Avoid Clubs - Most clubs have a $32 USD cover.
 Don’t waste your money.

 - Get a Metro Card - If you don’t plan to get a tourist card, make sure you get a week’s metro pass.
 At $45 USD for a week’s worth of train ride, it is a better deal than the $7 USD it costs for a single ticket.

 - See the Vasa Museum – As one of Sweden’s Wonders of the World, it showcases an amazingly preserved 17th Century ship, complete with six levels for your viewing.
 This battle ship was built to showcase how great Sweden was but instead it sank upon launch.

 - Visit the Stockholm Archipelago - It’s worth spending a little money to take a boat from Stockholm to the different islands and experience just what they’re about.
 In particular, make sure to check out the archipelago.

 - Stroll along Haga in Gothenburg – It’s worth a day’s trip just to walk along its cobblestone streets and window shops.
 They also have some wonderful quaint restaurants, so stop at one of the many when you get hungry for lunch.

-- Stockholm – There is so much history in Stockholm that if you stay less than three days here, you’ll leave feeling like you missed out.
-From their museums to nightlife, there’s no time to get bored.
+- Explore Stockholm – There is so much history in Stockholm that if you stay less than three days here, you’ll leave feeling like you missed out.
+From the museums to nightlife, there’s no time to get bored.
 It’s one of the most beautiful cities I’ve ever seen.
 The Swedes knew how to build long before IKEA came around.

 - Stay in the Ice Hotel – Located up north, the Ice Hotel is a hotel built during the winter months out of (you guessed it) ice.
 You stay in an essentially giant igloo.
 There’s an ice bar, ice dining room, and an ice bed (with big fur blankets!).